stalomeow/StarRailNPRShaderDocs/docs/en/installation.md

 - Core RP Library >= 14.0.10
 - Universal RP >= 14.0.10

 Since the API frequently changes, it is recommended not to use a version that is too high.
+If any error occurs after installation, the version is inappropriate.

 ## Install via git URL